Rummy-nose Tetra

 • Plants: Safe

-The male is thinner, while the female is more compact with a larger stomach during spawning.
+The male is thinner than the female, and the female is more compact with a larger stomach during spawning.

 Breeding / Reproduction

-The Rummy-nose tetra are egg layers.
-They are reportedly more difficult to breed than many other tetras.
-The water must be kept soft and acidic.
-They are listed as a "blackwater" fish.
-Peat filtration is suggested for breeding as well.
+Rummy-nose Tetras are egg layers that are reportedly more difficult to breed than many other tetras.
+To breed them, the water must be soft and slightly acidic.
+These are “blackwater” fish, so peat filtration is suggested for breeding.
 They will spawn on the bottom of the aquarium or on pinnate leaves of plants.
-They may eat the eggs, which will hatch after 36 hours.
-The fry are free swimming after 4 days and are very small.
-The smallest foods possible like infusoria, is usually required.
+A separate breeding tank will help get the best number of fry.

 • Ease of Breeding: Moderate